sitaowang1998/RivetDB/README.md

 - Benchmark harness that spins up fresh 3-node clusters per run and records CSV/PNG outputs.

 ## Architecture
-- **Data model & API surface**: Key/value store exposed over gRPC (`begin`, `get`, `put`, `commit`, `abort`).
-Transactions carry a logical snapshot timestamp; reads never mutate state and only record the read set for later validation.
+- **Data model & API surface**
+  The gRPC layer exposes transactional verbs (`begin`, `get`, `put`, `commit`, `abort`) over a simple key/value model.
+Each transaction starts with a logical snapshot timestamp that all reads honor.
+Reads never mutate state; they only record the keys touched so later validation can detect conflicts.
+This keeps the API small and matches the project goal of demonstrating transactional building blocks without over-specifying schema.

+- **MVCC read/write path**
-- **MVCC layout & read path**: Each key has a `VersionChain` sorted by commit timestamp.
-Reads choose the latest committed version with `commit_ts <= snapshot_ts`, enabling repeatable reads without blocking writers.
-Staged writes are stored per transaction and are never visible until commit; aborts drop staged intents.
+  Every key owns a `VersionChain` sorted by commit timestamp.
+Reads pick the latest committed version with `commit_ts <= snapshot_ts`, guaranteeing repeatable reads and avoiding reader/writer blocking.
+Writes are staged in per-transaction buffers and never visible until commit; aborts drop staged intents.
+This layout makes it explicit that uncommitted data cannot leak, and it keeps the read path O(log n) per key regardless of in-flight writers.

-- **Write staging, validation, commit**: `stage_write` records intents.
-On commit, the leader validates that no newer committed version exists for any key in the read set (OCC).
-If valid, it packages an `ApplyTransaction` with a fresh commit timestamp and appends it to Raft.
-Once committed, staged writes are drained and appended to MVCC chains at that timestamp.
+- **Write staging, validation, commit**
+  `stage_write` records intents under a transaction ID.
+On commit, the leader validates that no newer committed version exists for any key in the read set (optimistic concurrency control).
+If validation passes, the leader packages an `ApplyTransaction` with a fresh commit timestamp and appends it to Raft.
+After the log entry is committed, staged writes are drained and appended to MVCC chains at that timestamp.
+Validation-at-commit minimizes locking and fits the educational goal of showing OCC with MVCC.

-- **Raft mechanics and use**: Single-leader Raft (OpenRaft) handles elections, log replication, and commit ordering.
-Client commits enter via `client_write`; followers replicate and apply entries once committed.
-Followers forward client commits to the leader; commit timestamps advance on the leader to serialize versions.
-Learners catch up via log replication before serving traffic.
+- **Raft mechanics and replication**
+  Raft provides leader election, log replication, and commit ordering.
+Client commits enter via `client_write`; followers replicate entries and apply them after they are committed.
+Followers forward client commits to the leader to keep consistency centralized; the leader advances commit timestamps to serialize versions.
+Learners catch up via log replication before handling traffic, preventing stale nodes from serving requests.
+This leverages Raft’s strong ordering to avoid a separate 2PC layer.

-- **Storage backends**: `InMemoryStorage` for volatile testing and `OnDiskStorage` (JSON) for persistence, selectable via `StorageAdapter`.
+- **Storage backends**
+  `InMemoryStorage` offers a fast, volatile path for tests, while `OnDiskStorage` uses JSON files for persistence.
+Both implement the same `StorageEngine` trait and are selected at runtime via `StorageAdapter`.
+The disk backend favors clarity and portability over raw throughput; it is sufficient to demonstrate durability and recovery behavior.

-- **Consistency & isolation**: Snapshot isolation via MVCC + OCC; only committed transactions are replicated and applied, so no partial writes leak.
+- **Consistency & isolation**
+  Snapshot isolation is enforced by combining MVCC snapshot reads with OCC validation.
+Only committed transactions are replicated and applied, so partial writes never leak.
+Followers serve reads against their local MVCC state using the transaction’s snapshot timestamp, while forwarding commits to the leader ensures a single serialization point.

+- **Design trade-offs**
-- **Trade-offs**: OCC keeps reads fast and pushes conflicts to commit time.
-Single-leader replication simplifies correctness/durability but caps write throughput; batching commits trades latency for throughput up to a point.
-JSON-backed disk storage favors clarity over write amplification or compaction.
+  OCC keeps reads cheap and defers conflict resolution to commit time, which benefits read-heavy workloads.
+Single-leader Raft simplifies correctness and durability but caps write throughput; batching commits improves throughput until larger log entries and longer validation windows add latency.
+The JSON-backed disk format is intentionally simple to keep the prototype approachable, at the cost of write amplification and compaction sophistication.

 ```mermaid
 sequenceDiagram